rbejar/odpmkd/README.md

 This structure is OK-ish for a presentation, but it is not so good if you look at the whole markdown as a document.

-To improve the results, besides adapting your slides to the previous comments, you might try to transform some slides where you have several visual elements properly arranged in the slide, into a single image and put that in a new slide that will processed better by odpmkd.
+To improve the results, besides adapting your slides to the previous comments, you might try to transform some slides where you have several visual elements properly arranged in the slide, or perhaps some tables, into a single image and put that in a new slide that will processed better by odpmkd.
 You can then hide the original slide in your  presentation, in case you want to make changes in the future, and keep the slide with the single image visible.

 ## Copyright and License